slaughtergangceo/project_web3/README.md

 ![Project](link.png)

 ## Introduction
-Welcome to my first blockchain cryptocurrency app project, a hands-on showcase of my technical capabilities.
+Welcome to my first blockchain cryptocurrency app projec.
 Leveraging React for the frontend, I've crafted a responsive and modular design adhering to Web 3.0 standards.

 ## Technical Proficiencies: